megakemp/megakemp.github.io/_posts/2014-06-25-leveraging-the-cloud-for-fun-and-games.md

 > We didn't have a dedicated Counter-Strike server to host the game on.

-Finding a spare machine to dedicate for that one night wasn't an easy task given our requirements:
+Finding a spare machine to dedicate for that one night wasn't an easy task, given our requirements:

  - The host should be reachable from the Internet
  - The machine should have enough hardware to handle a CS:GO game with 15+ players